Fifteens are tasty, easy-to-make sweet things that are great to take to parties.

 They need no oven, no beater, and no…um…whatever other things there are that are noisy in your kitchen.

-I don’t have much time to make much-needed sweet treats these days, what with looking after our awesome new addition to the family and running my own jewellery business.
+I don’t have much time to make much-needed sweet treats these days, what with looking after our awesome new addition to the family and making my own jewellery.
 However, these Fifteens are a perfect quick-fix!
 They only take about 10 minutes to prepare, then an hour in the fridge to harden (you can wait that long, can’t you?)
 They also use inexpensive ingredients.
 If you want something to make for a bake sale, I’d heartily recommend these little deliciouses.

 160ml condensed milk